 The functions of these metabolites are pleiotropic and highly context-dependent, and the precise therapeutic effect depends on multiple factors.
-We can assist you in characterizing disease-associated gut microorganisms and their metabolites, identifying and validating microbial metabolite synthesis pathways, discovering physiological effects of microbiota-derived molecules that may serve as therapeutic targets, and overcoming all kinds of challenges and obstacles to achieve successful clinical trials.
+We can assist you in characterizing disease-associated gut microorganisms and their metabolites, identifying and validating microbial metabolite synthesis pathways, discovering physiological effects of microbiota-derived molecules.

 Creative Proteomics dedicates to providing the highest level of solutions in gut microbiota research.
 We will offer the most suitable strategies according to your sample and research purpose.
 Our specialty covers the full range of multi-omics including metagenomics, metatranscriptomics, metaproteomics, and metabolomics, coupled with powerful bioinformatics platforms, and other practical tools and resources, we provide the most comprehensive gut microbiota research solutions you will ever get.
 To find out more solutions for microbial metabolites as therapeutic targets research, please feel free to contact us.

 1. Descamps HC; et al. The path toward using microbial metabolites as therapies.
 EBioMedicine.
 2019, 44:747-54.